Digital Freight Matching

 In today’s world of same day, next day, and two-day delivery, the need for a quick, efficient way to connect carriers with shippers and brokers is becoming more urgent.
 Every player in the transportation industry is currently staking a claim on what it is, what it means to them, and how they stand out from the competition in a sea of digital freight matching platforms.

 Digital freight matching is the idea that a carrier can just tap and go, meaning the carrier taps to accept a load at a posted rate, and then they hit the road.

 Behind what the driver sees, there is a shipper or broker posting the freight they need moved.
 In order for this idea of a digital freight matching easy button to work, load details must be included.
 Without knowing details like weight, rate, distance, and pick-up and delivery locations, a carrier can’t confidently commit to moving the load.
-Imagine the headache that could ensue if a carrier deadheads hundreds of miles for a load requiring a hazmat certificate.
-Everyone loses time and money in a scenario like that: The shipper or broker has to find a new driver, the driver lost time and money in driving, the pick-up location still needs a pick up, and the receiver is likely going to have a late delivery.

 There’s a lot more that goes into making freight matching as simple as swiping left or right on a load.

 The ideal digital freight matching experience predictively and proactively pushes matches to users, prioritizing users’ preferred business partners so they can work with people they prefer and trust.
 An efficient digital freight network can help brokers find carriers to meet capacity, keep carriers on the road and making money, and streamline shipping companies’ efforts to meet customer demand.

 Digital freight matching vs. traditional 3PL